Tarigonda Vengamamba: Ekanta Seva

 Since the Lord accepted Venkamamba's devotion, her harati has been incorporated into Ekanta Seva performed to the Lord each night.
 A descendant of Venkamamba pays pearls as fee, and the harati is called Venkamamba's harati.

 Movies based on life of Vengamamba

-The Movie Venkamamba is released in 2009 by Duraiswamy Raju and has Meena playing the lead, portraying Venkamamba.
-M. M. Keeravani rendered tunes to Venkamamba Krutis and placed them in Movie.
-Complete Venkamamba Harati was included in the Audio.
+The Movie Vengamamba is released in 2009 by Duraiswamy Raju and has Meena playing the lead, portraying Vengamamba.
+M. M. Keeravani rendered tunes to Vengamamba Krutis and placed them in movie.
+Complete Vengamamba Harati was included in the Audio.

 TTD's Sri Venkateswara Bhakti Channel is telecasting a tele serial named "Tarigonda Venkamamba", on the life and times of Venkamamba.
 The serial is produced by Duraiswamy Raju and has Meena playing the lead, portraying Venkamamba.
 The tele serial has been received excellent response, and stands next to Siva Narayana Teerthulu, which has K. Viswanath playing the lead and K. Raghavendra Rao's Shrushti, which are also being telecasted on TTD's Sri Venkateswara Bhakti Channel.